 - Beef or Turkey Chili (great way to use chili leftovers)

 - Italian Seasoned Meat in Marinara (…with Ricotta even!)

 - Large Squash with edible skin (Golden, Zucchini, or Summer)

 - A Beet

 - Preprep the filling components that take a while to make:

 - Cook your quinoa, and set aside

 - Preheat your oven to 350 degrees F, line a baking sheet with some foil and give it a quick oil spray.

-- When everything is hot, and any cheese you have atop has melted, you’re good to to!
+- When everything is hot, and your squash is soft, you’re good to to!

 - Plate, devour, and enjoy!